programming-contest/programming-contest.github.io/home-en.md

 We are an non-profit organisation, everyone is volunteer.

-For all questions, juste contact us:
+For all questions, just contact us:

 {% include img.html url="/static/img/contact.jpg" width="70%" description="" %}